dvu28/weather-app/README.md

 # nodejs-app
- Node.js app with Docker and EC2
+ Node.js app with, express.js, Docker, and EC2.
+ Utilized Postman and AWS